-The table below summarises the potential impact of reasonably possible changes in the US dollar price of bunker fuel for the period ended 30 June 2017 on net profit and equity.
+The table on page 67 summarises the potential impact of reasonably possible changes in the US dollar price of bunker fuel for the period ended 30 June 2018 on net profit and equity.
 This only reflects the impact on the financial instrument and does not reflect the cost change of bunker fuel as a whole.